 - Global Digital Nomad Index:-

-New Zealand is famous for its stunning scenery and friendly inhabitants, making it a perfect spot for digital nomads seeking a tranquil atmosphere.
+New Zealand is famous for its stunning scenery and friendly inhabitants, making it a perfect spot for digital nomads who want a tranquil atmosphere.
 If they become tax residents, digital nomads are taxed on their worldwide income, ranging from 10.5% to 33%.

 Residency options

 The country does not have a specific digital nomad visa, but there are freelancers and remote workers who usually opt for visitor visas.
-This is valid for about three to nine months and requires a minimal income of $2,700.
+The temporary residence permit is valid for about three to nine months and requires a minimal income of $2,700.

 Expat community